PrimeDAO/deals-docs/published-md-files/partnered-deal.md

 Ex.

-<pre>The partnership aims to set the foundation for a long-term collaboration between DAO1 and DAO2.
-The two organizations aim to integrate on a technical and operational level to bring a top-class flexible ProjectA to xChain.</pre>
+<div style="white-space: pre-wrap;">The partnership aims to set the foundation for a long-term collaboration between DAO1 and DAO2.
+The two organizations aim to integrate on a technical and operational level to bring a top-class flexible ProjectA to xChain.</div>

 State the value and amount of the tokens to be swapped by each party.